phfaist/pylatexenc/README.md

 such as plain text.

-`latex2text.py` builds up on top of `latexwalker.py`, and provides functions to convert given LaTeX code to plain text.
+`latex2text.py` builds up on top of `latexwalker.py`, and provides functions to convert given LaTeX code to plain text with unicode characters.

 Note that you can also run `latex2text.py` as a script to convert LaTeX input (either from the standard input, or from files given on the command line) into plain text, written on